geohaze24/shalpa/README.md

 - the Lithological Map of your area (a vector file with polygons);
 - Sources Areas of your area (a vector file with polygons).

-The outputs of this model are used for the following Shalpa tool models.
+The outputs of this model are used for the following Shalpa tool models.<br />
+Within each model there is a very detailed HELP.

 Of course, you can also edit the model according to your needs.
 You can use it in any of your projects.